lowasser/agda-unimath/src/lists/subsequences.lagda.md

       strictly-preordered-set-ℕ
 ```

-### The extraction sequence of a subsequence is superlinear
+### The extraction sequence of a subsequence is inflationary

 ```agda
 module _